 Overall, it appears that bankruptcy filing numbers are the lowest that they have been in recent years.

 Do you need help filing for bankruptcy?
 We can help.
-Contact A bankruptcy attorney today with a price match guarantee.
+Contact A bankruptcy attorney today.

 What Are the Numbers for Bankruptcy Filings During the Pandemic?